 \section{Introduction}

-The modified Emden-type equation, also called Painlev\'e-Ince equation \cite{PI}, is given by Here the dots over $x$ denote differentiation with respect to time $t$ and, $\alpha$ and $\beta$ are arbitrary parameters.
-The frictional coefficient is positive and satisfies the inequality $0<\alpha<1$ .
-This dissipative-like equation received serious attention from both mathematicians and physicists for more than a century because, on the one hand, it appears in a number of mathematical problems including the realization of univalued functions as defined by second-order differential equations \cite{SOD} and, on the other hand, it plays a role in a number of applicative contexts \cite{SC}.
-The equation cannot be solved analytically for any values of $\alpha$ and $\beta$.
-However, for $\beta=\frac{\alpha^2}{9}$, Eq. $(1)$ is integrable.
-In this case we write the modified Emden-type equation as
+A widely studied model in nonlinear dynamics is the \textit{modified Emden-type equation}, often referred to as the \textit{modified Painlevé-Ince equation} \cite{ince1956ordinary} is given by Here and throughout the article a dot over a variable like $x$ denotes a single differentiation with respect to time $t$ and so on.
+The parameters $\alpha$ and $\beta$ are taken to be arbitrary.
+The frictional coefficient $\alpha$ is positive and satisfies the inequality $0<\alpha<1$.
+This dissipative-like equation received serious attention from both mathematicians and physicists.
+For more than a century, it appeared in many mathematical problems including the realization of uni-valued functions as defined by second-order differential equations \cite{golubev1950lectures} and Riccati equation \cite{chisholm1987class}, on the other hand, it plays an important role in several applicative contexts \cite{chandrasekhar1957introduction,chandrasekar2007general,almeida1992lie,leach1985first,dixon1990solutions,rogers1984wave,mcvittie1933mass,mcvittie1967gravitational,mcvittie1984elliptic,yang1954conservation,choudhuri2015spatially,nandi2024symmetry}.
+In solving the non-linear ordinary differential Eq. (\ref{modEMDEN}), several advancements have been made in different methods analytically \cite{chandrasekar2007general,ghosh2013factorization,biswas2019analysis,chandrasekar2005unusual,mohanasubha2018symmetries,senthilvelan2015symmetries} and numerically \cite{mukherjee2011solution} for any values of $\alpha$ and $\beta$ over the past decade.
+The equation in (\ref{modEMDEN}) has a two-parameter Lie point symmetry group for any values of $\alpha$ and $\beta$.
+However, when selecting $\beta=\frac{\alpha^2}{9}$, it exhibits eight-parameter Lie point symmetries \cite{mahomed1985linear,mahomed1989lie,chandrasekar2007general,choudhuri2015spatially}.
+In this case, we write the modified Emden-type equation as

-It is straightforward to verify that Eq. $(2)$ can be linearized by using the coordinate transformation
+It is straightforward to verify that Eq. (\ref{modEMDENnew}) can be linearized by using the coordinate transformation

-and also that it follows from a Lagrangian \cite{LAG}.
+and also that it follows from a Lagrangian \cite{carinena2005lagrangian}